networknt/light-doc/content/tutorial/eventuate/getting-started/_index.md

 is accessible within docker container.
 It should be the hostname of your computer or the real network IP address of your computer that runs docker.

-There is a scirpt in light-docker that can try to find the hostname and export it as DOCKER_HOST_IP but it is not reliable as hostname might just mapped to 127.0.0.1 on some computers.
+There is a script in light-docker that can try to find the hostname and export it as DOCKER_HOST_IP but it is not reliable as hostname might just mapped to 127.0.0.1 on some computers.
 The best way to do that would be manually find out the IP address on your computer and export it.